Monday 29th Oct 2018

 Up and Running

 Once you’re up and running, there are a few other options that you can pursue that might make expansion easier.
 One of the main issues that established businesses run into is their cash flow.
 This can be a real barrier to expansion, and in worst case scenarios, it can mean difficulties in meeting monthly obligations.
 There are a variety of cash flow finance products, but invoice finance is perhaps the most widely used.
 This is generally seen as one of the more non-traditional types of finance, but it is nonetheless popular and fairly straightforward to understand.
 Essentially, you’re borrowing against the value of your invoices, and in principle this means that, for a small fee, you get almost all of the value of any invoice your raise, immediately.
 Rather than waiting for up to 30 days, 60 days or even longer, the money is there instantly to be used as necessary.
 This makes expansion and general business flexibility much more straightforward.
-Read this case study to see how this kind of finance has helped print companies in the past.

 It should also be noted that certain types of invoice finance could be of real benefit to those companies that have recently become established, because products are available that mean the finance provider looks after credit control.
 This means that you won’t need to waste time chasing invoices yourself, or you won’t need to employ someone to do it for you.